Share this publication

 Where to stay for the Copenhagen Carnival Cost?

 Copenhagen has no shortage of places to stay, It has everything from 1-5-star accommodation for all levels of comfort and budget.
 We recommend staying close to Fælledparken if you want to be close to the carnival.

 What to do and see in Copenhagen

 Copenhagen is the epitome of Scandinavian cool!
 Incredible architecture, a rich history, modernist designs, bridges buzzing with cycling commuters, pristine waterways, great night life, excellent restaurants it’s no wonder that Copenhagen regularly tops the worlds liveability lists!

-In fact Copenhagen is one of the worlds cleanest greenest and most sustainable urban centres!
-If you’re a foodie then this Danish capitals has no less than 15 Michelin starred restaurants.
+In fact Copenhagen is one of the world’s cleanest greenest and most sustainable urban centres!
+If you’re a foodie then this Danish capital has no less than 15 Michelin starred restaurants.
 The city is filled with cultural riches from Viking treasures, Royal Palaces, an incredible art collection and so many historic sights.